stairjoke/wenzels.blog/source/notes/2024-04-17 Thoughts on the scarcity of time.md

 ---
-title: The scarcity of time
+title: Thoughts on the scarcity of time
 date: 2024-04-17
 teaser: You can’t save time for later and you only get 24 hours a day.
 Here is how I changed my life to adapt it to this fundamental truth.
 ---